Voices: Micro-editions of Readings by Marlatt, McClure, and Rukeyser

 35:46 - 37:25

-This is a poem I found a long time ago-- you probably have found it in the same way.
-It's on the back of a one of the Goga water colours.
+This is a poem I found a long time ago--you probably have found it in the same way.
+It's on the back of a one of the Goga water colors.
 It's a piece of poem without any heading, without any signature.
 I didn't know what it was, and it stopped me, and it stayed in me, and I tried to turn it into English, and I couldn't do it.
 And I finally found out what it was and I finally turned it into English.
-It's a poem by Charles Maurice, who is hardly read--you know him?
-No. He's one of those people around Gauguin, and I said well, 'you can't print anything like that, people,' and then "2001" was written and released, and "2001" has stargate, starbaby, the whole thing, and I put the name "Next" on this and I'm reading it to you partly for itself, but partly because one line of it is something I used in a poem I wrote when the same thing happened to many of us.
+It's a poem by Charles Morice, who is hardly read--you know him?
+No. He's one of those people around Gauguin, and I said well, "you can't print anything like that, people," and then "2001" was written and released, and "2001" has Stargate, Starbaby, the whole thing, and I put the name "Next" on this and I'm reading it to you partly for itself, but partly because one line of it is something I used in a poem I wrote when the same thing happened to many of us.
 The Olympics committee wrote to us and asked for poems, you know, for the games, or for the times of the games, or for something.
 And one wasn't exactly going to do that, but there was something that could be said, and so on.
-Anyway, this is the Maurice, and I've called it "Next".
+Anyway, this is the Morice, and I've called it "Next".

 Speaking